Andrew White (priest): "Vicar of Baghdad"

 In Iraq, Canon White lived in Baghdad until November 2014, serving as the vicar of St George's Church just outside the Green Zone.
 He formerly lived in the Green Zone.
 He has been dubbed "Vicar of Baghdad", because his church is the only remaining Anglican church in Iraq.
 His people (the congregation of St George's) refer to him as their "Abouna" (Father).
 Here, he has continued the reconciliation that he promoted during his time as Director of International Ministry at Coventry Cathedral.
 The Foundation for Relief and Reconciliation in the Middle East was established in 2005 as part of his reconciliation work in Iraq and the Middle East as a whole.

 Canon White's main aim has been to try to maintain communication between Shia and Sunni leaders, and to "gain trust of key religious leaders on both sides in various conflict areas".
 He sees his role as trying to mediate and re-establish the dialogue between conflicting groups.

 In November 2014 the Archbishop of Canterbury, Justin Welby, ordered his departure due to the increased security risks and the Church of England's no hostage policy.
-White was aware of the fear that the Iraqi people had of Saddam Hussein's regime, and he often talks of how he supported the invasion of Iraq, but had not foreseen the horrific aftermath.
+White was aware of the fear that the Iraqi people had of Saddam Hussein's regime, and he often talks of how he supported the invasion and occupation of Iraq- and continues to support it- but had not foreseen the horrific aftermath.

 Canon White has stated that his work is unique largely because of the long-term relationships he has in the Middle East and his religion.
 Through his work he has become unaccustomed to a normal civilian life, and has said that he would find life in London 'boring'.